1958 FIFA World Cup qualification (AFC/CAF–UEFA play-off): Summary

 Wales travelled to Israel with little support, although 90 Welsh servicemen did secure a flight from a military base in Cyprus to attend the match.
 An error in preparation meant the side arrived in Israel without a ball.
 As a result, the team were limited to physical training beforehand.
 Wales were heavy favourites ahead of the tie with their only other weakness believed to be the heat, with temperatures expected to be around 80 F. Murphy banned his players from using the hotel pool during their stay.

 The match was attended by around 55,000 spectators, including the British ambassador to Israel.
-Wales had an early goal ruled out after Ivor Allchurch was caught offside before be found the net again after 38 minutes to open the scoring.
+Wales had an early goal ruled out after Ivor Allchurch was caught offside before he found the net again after 38 minutes to open the scoring.
 After receiving a pass from Terry Medwin, Allchurch found space on the edge of the penalty area and scored from 20 yds out.
 Allchurch continued to cause problems for the opposition defence, shooting wide after collecting a Stuart Williams free-kick and drawing a save from Israeli goalkeeper Ya'akov Hodorov.

 Wales eventually scored a second through Dave Bowen midway through the second half, also from 20 yards out.
 Wales received a blow late in the game when John Charles went down injured.
 He returned to the field to finish the game but struggled for the final minutes of the game.
 The victory was the first time Wales had won a match outside the United Kingdom.